muellerberndt/obfuscation-metrics/README.md

 ### Project goals

-* Find an agreeable definition of *strong resiliency* against reverse engineering against manual hybrid static / dynamic analysis (a possible definition is proposed below);
+* Find an agreeable definition of *strong resiliency* against reverse engineering against manual hybrid static / dynamic analysis (one possible definition is proposed below);

 * List obfuscating transformations that, when applied correctly, result in *strong resiliency*;